allcommerceai/devopsenv/README.md

 ### Connected App and User assign permission

 ### Create Project
-link github
+1. link github
-adjust pipeline environments and its github branch name (dev not need to create at this step) active pipeline
+2. adjust pipeline environments
+3. its github branch name (dev not need to create at this step)
+4. active pipeline

 ## 4. Run Work Items
 1. apex created in vscode -> push to dev org -> go step by step pipeline